LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 ..
 WARNING::

-  NavalPlan uses a special approach for validating objects when saving, it is defined in ``GenericDAOHibernate``::
+  The project uses a special approach for validating objects when saving, it is defined in ``GenericDAOHibernate``::

     /**